-The shared attunement and being-with others enabled participants to respond to their projects understanding, a stirring, a flash of insight when we notice an event anew.
-Akin to a moment of vision, an 'Augenblick' (Heidegger, 1927/1962, p.
+Quickening speaks to an awakening to newness, a speeding up in knowing, an aha, a flutter of understanding, a stirring, a flash of insight when we notice an event anew, akin to a moment of vision, an "Augenblick" (Heidegger, 1927/1962, p.
 376).
 To be quickened is like a light of knowing that is gesturing to a way ahead associated with a self-release into a right relation of the mind with the other.
 Within the research space, quickening is a certain mode of Being in which the unknown becomes revealed through interaction and a receptive attentiveness to existence (Guyer, 2013).
-This participant describes moments of quickening:
+This participant described moments of quickening: